rharish101/dilbert-viewer/README.md

 2. Set the required environment variables and run the viewer locally with the Heroku CLI:
     ```sh
-    DATABASE_URL=$(heroku config:get DATABASE_URL -a app-name) heroku local web
+    REDIS_TLS_URL=$(heroku config:get REDIS_TLS_URL -a app-name) heroku local web
     ```
-    Here, `app-name` is the name of your Heroku app that has a PostgreSQL database configured.
+    Here, `app-name` is the name of your Heroku app that has a Redis database configured.

-    If you want to run the viewer without a PostgreSQL database, then simply run it without the environment variable:
+    If you want to run the viewer without a Redis database, then simply run it without the environment variable:
     ```sh
     heroku local web
     ```

-### For Contributing
+## Contributing
 [pre-commit](https://pre-commit.com/) is used for managing hooks that run before each commit, to ensure code quality and run some basic tests.
 Thus, this needs to be set up only when one intends to commit changes to git.